Skip to content

 In other words, breaking down silos between revenue-generating teams is the ultimate goal of RevOps.
 And empowering the sales team is the ultimate goal of sales ops.

-Sales enablement provides sales teams with resources to sell effectively, such as product guides or marketing videos.
+Sales enablement provides sales teams with the resources they need to sell effectively, such as product guides and marketing videos.

 On the other hand, sales operations concentrate on optimising the sales process, leveraging technology, and driving efficiency within the sales organisation.